 These new metrics haven't changed Lighthouse's primary function — to determine if your website loads as quickly as possible.
 The new insights are just a new way to measure this more accurately.
 LCP measures load time, and TBT determines how long a page remains inactive for a user, two data points that have the potential to diminish the overall user experience if not optimized correctly.

 Understanding Core Web Vitals

 Shortly after the launch of Lighthouse 6.0, Google announced an update to the way it evaluates overall page experience.
-This change is measured by three metrics called the Core Web Vitals, that can be tracked in the Google Search Console.
-The Core Web Vitals will play an important role in how Google measures overall page performance, and could be a make-or-break factor for your site's survival.
+This change is measured by three metrics called Core Web Vitals, that can be tracked and evaluated specifically using Google Search Console.
+Core Web Vitals now play an important role in how Google measures overall page performance, and could be a make-or-break factor for your site's survival.

-Google says 2020's Core Web Vitals are the following data points:
+Google says 2020's Core Web Vitals consists of the following data points:

 First Input Delay (FID): This metric quantifies a user's experience when trying to interact with unresponsive pages.
-This usually occurs between FMP and TTI.
+This usually occurs between First Meaningful Paint (FMP) and TTI.
 You want your FID score to be low to prove the usability of your site.
-According to Google, pages should haven an FID of less than milliseconds.
+According to Google, pages should haven an FID of less than 100 milliseconds.

 These three metrics will work alongside Google's other ranking factors, including a site's mobile friendliness and safety features, to determine its overall page experience and visibility on search.

 Google says it will always consider informative, quality content as its number one search signal.
 However, if two websites both have quality content, but one site has better Core Web Vitals, the site with a better page experience will always outrank any site that isn't optimized for performance.

 "By adding page experience to the hundreds of signals that Google considers when ranking search results, we aim to help people more easily access the information and web pages they're looking for, and support site owners in providing an experience users enjoy." —From Google's page experience announcement, May 2020.